Transitional Kindergarten (TK)

 Please note that while California as a whole is rolling out TK in phases, the Pacific School board has decided to accept all students in the entire 12 month age class into TK without waiting for the full roll-out.
 Therefore some students will be age-eligible for TK at Pacific School who are not age-eligible for TK at some other districts.

-Assuming space is available, TK students can attend Pacific Preschool from 8:15-11:20.
+2023-24: On a space-available basis, TK students can attend Pacific Preschool in the morning until 11:20.
 Families pay tuition or qualify for free state-subsidized preschool.

 Pablo Uribe Llano (Teacher Pablo or Mr. Llano, TK lead, Kinder assistant) and Rachel Paul (Teacher Rachel or Mx.
 Paul, Kindergarten lead, TK assistant) will be the co-teaching team again for the TK and Kindergarten classes in the 2023-2024 school year.